nextstrain/auspice/docs-src/docs/customisations/server/charonAPI.md

   "meta": "the schema 1.0 metadata json object", "tree": "the schema 1.0 tree json object", "_source": "the source (e.g. live, staging, github).
-Only used by the sidebar dataset selector", "_url": "the URL to which auspice should update.
-Allows flu to redirect silently to flu/seasonal/..."
+Only used by the sidebar dataset selector", }
-}
 ```